thriveweb/great-start-elc/content/enrolmentsPages/fees-and-government-subsidies.md

     * Not be limited by start and finish times like models from other early education providers.

     * Be able to confirm their enrolment in one of our flexible options.

-    Choose from our nine-hour\*, ten-hour or full day sessions (\*subject to centre offering) and make the most out of the Child Care Subsidy.
+    Choose from our nine-hour, ten-hour or full day sessions (subject to individual centre offering) and make the most out of the Child Care Subsidy.

     ![null](/images/uploads/2018_10_03_17_10_27_flexible_hours_table_10_2018.docx_compatibility_mode_word.jpg)